MuhtasimTanmoy/notebook/systems/jpegencoder.md

     - CD Quality Audio requires 16-bit sampling at 44.1 KHz Even higher audiophile rates
 - Video
     - Raw video can be regarded as being a series of single images.
-    - There are typically 25, 30 or 50 frames per second
+    - There are typically 25, 30, or 50 frames per second

 ### Huffman Coding
-- Number of Zero preceeding, Symbol, Value
+- Number of Zero preceding, Symbol, Value
 - Marker
     - Two Byte values (FFXX )
     - Determines what is coming next